Farmington receives grant funds for charging stations

-The city of Farmington was one of 10 locations in the state recently awarded about $2.6 million by the Missouri Department of Natural Resources (DNR) to build electric vehicle charging stations.
+The city of Farmington was one of 10 locations in the state recently awarded approximately $2.6 million by the Missouri Department of Natural Resources (DNR) for construction of electric vehicle charging stations.
 These projects will complete Missouri’s highway charging network plan under the Volkswagen Trust.

 According to Farmington City Administrator Greg Beavers, the city applied directly to DNR for the funds.